 Bill and Dawn Bostrom would love to construct their own dwelling, but with good plots fetching premium prices, their tight budget keeps thwarting their ambitions.
-Build It looks at whether Dawn’s parents’ garden could offer a way forward for their contemporary project?
+Build It looks at whether Dawn’s parents’ garden plot could offer a way forward for their dream of completing a contemporary self-build project.

 What: A garden infill plot that’s within the development boundary of the town and outside any conservation area.
 Building on residential gardens can often face resistance at the planning stages, but in this case the local authority produces detailed guidance that could help frame Bill and Dawn’s application